feedzai/openl2d/README.md

 ### Step 2 - Activate the Environment
 To activate the Python environment with the necessary dependencies please follow [these steps](#Creating-the-Python-Environment)

+### Step 3 - Train the Alert Model and create the set of alerts
+To train the Alert Model, run the file [Code/alert_model/training_and_predicting.py](Code/alert_model/training_and_predicting.py), which will train the Alert Model and score all instances in months 4-8 of the BAF dataset.

+Then, run the file [Code/alert_data/preprocess.py](Code/alert_data/preprocess.py), to create the dataset of 30K alerts raised in months 4-8.
+This will be the set of instances used over all following generation processes.

+### Step 4 - Generate the Synthetic Expert predictions
+To generate all the data within the folder "synthetic_experts" of FiFAR, run the script [Code/synthetic_experts/expert_gen.py](Code/synthetic_experts/expert_gen.py), which will generate the synthetic expert predictions, and also save their sampled parameters, calculated probabilities of error for each alerted instance, as well as the list of expert id's.

 ## Using the OpenL2D Framework

 ![alt text](Images/framework_diagram.png)

 ### Generating Synthetic Expert Decisions
 To generate synthetic expert decisions, a user can define the necessary parameters in the file [OpenL2D/experts/cfg.yaml](OpenL2D/experts/cfg.yaml).
-For more details on each parameter and the decision generation process, consult Section 3.2 of the [paper](Documents/Paper.pdf).
+For more details on each parameter and the decision generation process, consult Section 3 "Methods" of the [paper](Documents/Paper.pdf).
 Then, the user needs to run the script [OpenL2D/experts/expert_gen.py](OpenL2D/experts/expert_gen.py).
 This script produces the decision table as well as information regarding the expert decision generation properties.
 These include the sampled parameters for each expert, the probabilities of error of each expert for each instance, and other useful information.

 To analyze your generated synthetic expert decisions, and tweak the expert properties according to your needs, consider using the notebook [OpenL2D/experts/expert_properties.ipynb](OpenL2D/experts/expert_properties.ipynb).